 The spinning brushroll in the head of your vacuum cleaner is what helps pick up dirt, but it can get very dirty itself with tangled hair, threads and fluff wrapping around it as it spins.
-You can use scissors to cut through the tangles, but the most convenient tool for the job is actually a seam ripper, a little sewing accessory which can be found in most sewing kits.
+You can use scissors to cut through the tangles, but the most convenient tool for the job is actually a seam ripper, a little sewing accessory that can be found in most sewing kits.

 Removing Carpet Dints

-Every so often it can be fun to have a change up and rearrange the furniture.
+Every so often it can be fun to change it up and rearrange the furniture.
 The only downside that might deter you is the flattened carpet fibres where your furniture used to sit.
 Not to worry.
 Put some ice on these patches to make the fibres more malleable and then vacuum the spot to plump them back up.
 Feng shui away!

 Want more hacks?
 Here are some uses for your steam cleaner you’ve probably never thought of before.